1-800-GODDAMN/Banera_TestTask/research.md

 ## 3. User Flows

-### Flow 1 — Calculate Calories in a Dish
+### Flow 1 — Calculate calories in a dish

-**Goal**: Maria cooked a homemade pasta dish and wants to know the calories per serving.
+**Goal**: Maria wants to log a dish — either one she's saved before, a known public recipe, or something she's built from scratch.

+The Home screen offers two entry points reflecting Maria's preference for fast paths over manual entry:

+#### Path A — Log a saved or public dish (fast path)

-1. **Entry** → Taps "Calculate a dish" action card on Home screen.
+1. **Entry** → Home → tap "Log a dish".
-2. **Add ingredients**:
-   - Search each ingredient (e.g., "spaghetti, raw 200g", "olive oil 2 tbsp").
-   - Adjust quantity inline with per-ingredient calorie feedback as you go.
-   - Optional: pick from "Browse saved dishes" for one-tap entry of a previously saved meal.
-3. **Set servings** → Enter number of servings the dish makes (e.g., 4).
-The total card updates live, showing kcal per serving.
-4. **Calculate** → Tap "Calculate dish" to see the full result: dish name, kcal per serving, total kcal, and macronutrient breakdown.
+2. **Search or browse** → Saved dishes appear by default.
+Tap the search bar to find a public recipe (e.g. "spag" → Spaghetti Carbonara).
+3. **Select** → Tap the dish → opens the edit screen with all ingredients pre-filled.
+4. **Adjust** → Edit ingredient quantities with inline steppers if needed (e.g. used 250g spaghetti instead of 200g).
+Total calories recalculate live.
-5. **Log** → "Add to today" → meal is logged and Home updates with new remaining calories.
-Optional: "Save as my dish" for future one-tap logging.
+5. **Log** → Tap "Add to today".

+**Success criteria**: From Home to logged meal in under 30 seconds for a saved dish.

+#### Path B — Build from scratch (manual path, fallback)

+1. **Entry** → Home → tap "Build a dish".
+2. **Empty state** → Edit screen opens with no ingredients.
+Empty state placeholder invites first add.
+3. **Add ingredients** → Tap "+ Add ingredient" → bottom sheet slides up with ingredient suggestions.
+Tap an ingredient (e.g. Tomato) → quantity stepper with live calorie preview → "Add to dish".
+4. **Repeat** → Continue adding ingredients one by one until the dish is built.
+5. **Name & set servings** → Optionally name the dish, adjust servings count.
+6. **Log** → Tap "Add to today".

-**Success criteria**: Complete in under 60 seconds for a 5-ingredient dish.
+**Success criteria**: From Home to logged dish in under 60 seconds for a 5-ingredient dish.

-**Note on consolidation**: The original spec included a separate "Review" step between Add ingredients and the result.
-I merged it into Add Dish — per-ingredient kcal and live total now appear on the same screen as the input.
-Fewer screens, same information, faster flow.
-The "Calculate dish" CTA then takes the user directly to the final result with macros and logging actions.
+**Design rationale**: Maria's stated pain point is "hates manually entering every ingredient."
+Two paths respect that — the fast path (Log) handles 90% of common cases (repeated meals, known recipes), while the manual path (Build) remains available for genuine new dishes.
+The system never forces manual entry as the primary flow.

 ---

-### Flow 2 — Find a Suitable Recipe
+### Flow 2 — Find a suitable recipe

-**Goal**: Maria has 1,000 kcal left for the day and wants a recipe idea for dinner.
+**Goal**: Maria has remaining calories for the day and wants a recipe idea that fits her budget and preferences.

-1. **Entry** → Home screen shows "1,000 kcal remaining today" → tap "Find a recipe" action card.
-2. **Set constraints** (pre-filled from context):
+1. **Entry** → Tap "Search" in the tab bar.
-   - Calorie target: shown in a context card ("Showing recipes under 600 kcal") — automatically scaled to her remaining budget.
+2. **Context** → Recipe Finder shows "1,000 kcal remaining → Showing recipes under 600 kcal" — pre-filtered to her actual remaining budget.
-   - Optional filters: dietary restrictions (Vegetarian, Vegan), prep time (Quick), nutrition (High protein, Under 600 kcal).
-Two filters are pre-selected based on Maria's profile.
+3. **Refine filters** → Optional filter chips: dietary tags (Vegetarian, Vegan, High protein), prep time (Quick), calorie ceiling.
-3. **Browse results** → Ranked list of 5 recipes with category icon (fish, stew, bowl, salad, stir-fry), kcal per serving, prep time, dietary tags.
+4. **Browse results** → Ranked list of recipes with category icon, prep time, dietary tags, kcal.
-4. **Preview** → Tap a recipe → Recipe Detail shows nutrition per serving (kcal + protein/carbs/fat), ingredients list, and a collapsed "Instructions · 4 steps" section.
+5. **Preview** → Tap a recipe → ingredients list + collapsible instructions + full nutrition breakdown (calories + macros per serving).
-5. **Choose action**:
+6. **Choose action**:
-   - "Add to today" → adds to today's log and returns to Home with updated remaining calories.
+   - **Cook this** → adds to today's log → returns to Home with updated calorie count.
-   - "Save for later" → adds to favorites.
+   - **Save for later** → toggles saved state (bookmark fills sage).
+Recipe is now reachable via the Saved tab.

-**Success criteria**: From "Find a recipe" tap to logged meal in under 90 seconds.
+**Success criteria**: From Search tap to logged or saved recipe in under 90 seconds.

+**Design rationale**: Recipe discovery is a separate mental mode from calorie logging — prospective ("what should I cook") vs retrospective ("what did I eat").
+Recipe Finder lives in the tab bar as a top-level discovery surface, not nested under Home, to honor that distinction.
+Stateful Save toggle lets Maria collect candidates without committing — she can plan tonight's dinner while browsing without logging it now.

+---

+## 4. Out of MVP Scope

+These elements would be addressed in iteration 2:

+- **Onboarding flow** — calorie target calculation via Mifflin-St Jeor formula based on user demographics.
+Current prototype uses static demo target (2,000 kcal).
+- **Real ingredient database** — USDA nutrition data integration for accurate kcal per 100g.
+Current prototype uses fake suggestion data.
+- **Saved recipes tab destination** — full screen for managing saved recipes (currently placeholder in tab bar).
+- **Stats tab destination** — long-term tracking visualizations (currently placeholder in tab bar).
+- **Meal type assignment on log** — choosing breakfast/lunch/dinner/snack at log time (currently auto-assigned).
+- **Edit history** — undo/redo on logged meals.